DNS Lib Underscore Bug Bites Everyone's Favorite Init Tool, Blanks Netflix

 It's not just that underscores are valid.
 They are *required* for some uses of DNS.
 For example DKIM and DMARC records.

+And the underscore was chosen to effectively put those records in a different namespace than A and AAAA records.

-So let me get this straight (Score:2)
+So let me get this straight (Score:5, Insightful)

 A bug was noted in an optional library that wasn't default for any release of systemd.